meed223/game-jam-2020/README.md

 # Game-Jam 2020 <br>
-Ben Ranson & Henry Lewis Game-Jam 2020 git
+Ben Ranson & Elizabeth Lewis Game-Jam 2020 (fork of original project repo)
 ## Our Game Idea <br>
 The title of our game is "Some assembly required" <br>
 The idea of this game is that you are a broken robot trying to re-assmble itself in some abandoned factory / laboratory.